 The link between the home and music study success is very interesting!
 You might enjoy reading this article about motivating your young musician: http://www.psmag.com/navigation/books-and-culture/motivate-young-musician-72960/#.Utgq6wVBILc.facebook

-So happy for David Robson, a former piano student who I was so lucky to get to teach!
+So happy for David R., a former piano student who I was so lucky to get to teach!
 David won honors for his first film score!
 He was the composer for "Drawn," a 48 hr.
 Film submission which was Winner BEST SOUND DESIGN, and BEST SPECIAL EFFECTS.
+Watch it here

 Mrs. Emmick and Mrs. Wooldridge attend the TMTA Convention most years.
 What a thrill to be with so many other teachers to share ideas, learn and make music!

-Music students from the Studio of Lisa Emmick participated in the Music Teachers National Association Music Achievement Award Program in 2010, a term-long program sponsored by MTNA.
-The program was designed to help encourage the students in the teacher’s studio to continue their music study and to strive to achieve goals that will help them not only become better musicians but that will enhance their love for and appreciation of music.
+Music students from the Studio of Lisa Emmick participate in a program, modeled after the former Music Teachers National Association Music Achievement Award Program.
+Designed to help encourage students to continue their music study and to strive to achieve goals that will help them not only become better musicians but that will enhance their love for and appreciation of music.

 It is always fun to get students together and can be very beneficial.
 In groups students can practice their performance skills, drill on theory in a fun way, play together in ensembles, and enjoy time spent with others who love music.
 As an example of a group lesson, one summer students had the opportunity to participate in a end of summer celebration.
 100% of the students had made their summer practice goals, which was a lot to celebrate!
 Here is a recap:

 · Played some games (hangman with musical terms and musical bingo)